 Fits and Starts

 Like most start-up projects, periods of uncertainty marked the early years.
-Fortunately, some of the elements for getting the Trail off to a strong start were already in place.
+Fortunately, some elements for getting the Trail off to a strong start were already in place.
 Trails and the clubs that maintained them already existed in New York and New Hampshire.
 Sections were quickly identified and renamed as the first sections of the Appalachian Trail.
 Then things slowed down.

 The Falling Out

-It would be wonderful to say that MacKaye and Avery understood their strengths and limitations, collaborated famously because of this and went on to celebrate the rare achievement of turning a vision into a reality together — perhaps on the summit of a far flung peak overlooking their handiwork.
+It would be wonderful to say that MacKaye and Avery understood their strengths and limitations, collaborated famously because of this, and went on to celebrate the rare achievement of turning a vision into a reality together — perhaps on the summit of a far-flung peak overlooking their handiwork.
 But it wasn’t to be.

 Professional convictions and personal styles ensured that “The Father of the AT” and the force behind every facet of getting the trail built would rarely communicate until one important difference of opinion forced a messy parting of ways.

 Why MacKaye and Avery never spoke again is an issue too dynamic to cover sufficiently in one blog post.
 Still, I can say that the lessons inherent in the 1921 start-up known as the Appalachian Trail are just as applicable to any present-day business trying to get off the ground.